2017 Fiat 500eEnlarge Photo

 As it often is, the Tesla Model S is an exception to the rule: it has actually increased in value on the used-car market.

-Phong Ly, CEO of iSeeCars, speculated that the scarcity of used Model S sedans and Tesla's general popularity has contributed to the car's used-price increase.
+Phong Ly, CEO of iSeeCars, speculated that the scarcity of used Model S sedans and Tesla's general popularity has contributed to that car's used-price increase.

 Used Model S sedans sold in 2017 carried prices 3.5 percent higher on average than those sold in 2016, with an average of $70,372 this year.

-Either consumers are warming up to used electric cars faster than new ones, or the price is right.
+Either consumers are warming up to used electric cars faster than new ones, or dealerships just don't want the hassle.